 The Århusgade neighbourhood represents a special urban area and culture-historical environment with single monolithic buildings and a tight building structure, narrow alleyways, small irregular squares and great variation in architecture.
-Nordhavn’s Århusgade area was the first neighbourhood ever to receive the first prize in the DGNB certification.
+Nordhavn’s Århusgade Quarter was the first neighbourhood ever to receive the first prize in the DGNB certification.

 Photo credentials: Rasmus Hjortshøj – COAST